-A chemical peel is a treatment that works to improve skin's overall appearance and target issues such as wrinkles, acne, scarring, and uneven skin tone.
-It essentially peels away the top layers of the skin so the skin can grow back smoother than before.
-If you're worried that a chemical peel may be too harsh on your skin, consider that it comes in different levels - mild, medium, and deep - so you can tailor your peel to your skin type.
+A chemical peel is a facial treatment that works to improve skin's overall appearance and target issues like wrinkles, acne, scarring, and uneven skin tone.
+It essentially peels away the top layers of the skin, so it can grow back smoother than before.
+If you're worried that a chemical peel may be too harsh on your skin, consider that it comes in different levels—mild, medium, and deep—so you can tailor your peel to your skin type.

 Pros of Chemical Peels